jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 Having security ingrained in all stages of development does not slow it down.
 On the contrary,
-DevSecOps enables developers to run automated tests on their code and fix any issues promptly, which minimizes security bottlenecks
+DevSecOps enables developers to run a combination of automated and manual tests on their code and fix any issues promptly, which minimizes security bottlenecks
 (i.e., there are less issues for the security team to solve)